-In accordance with ASC 820, Fair Value Measurements and Disclosures, the Plan classifies its investments into Level 1, which refers to securities valued using quoted prices from active markets for identical assets; Level 2, which refers to securities not traded on an active market but for which observable market inputs are readily available; and Level 3, which refers to securities valued based on significant unobservable inputs.
+ASC 820 provides a framework for measuring fair value.
+That framework provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value, as follows: Level 1, which refers to securities valued using unadjusted quoted prices from active markets for identical assets; Level 2, which refers to securities not traded on an active market but for which observable market inputs are readily available; and Level 3, which refers to securities valued based on significant unobservable inputs.
 Assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-The Plan's policy is to recognize significant transfers between levels at the end of the reporting period.